theNewDynamic/oregonsadventurecoast.com/content/blog/leave-no-trace-7-guidelines-to-protect-oregon-s-adventure-coast-for-future-visitors.md

 ###### LNT Principle \#4: Leave What You Find

 Respect the natural beauty on Oregon’s Adventure Coast by leaving everything as you found it.
 Avoid disturbing wildlife, picking plants, or moving rocks.
 Hike only on established trails and avoid building structures or leaving graffiti.
-Clean your gear to prevent the spread of invasive species and preserve the region's ecological balance.
+Before you go and after you return, clean your gear to prevent the spread of invasive species and preserve the region's ecological balance.
 By minimizing your impact, you help maintain our natural surroundings for future generations to enjoy.

 ###### LNT Principle \#5: Minimize Campfire Impacts

 While campfires can be a fun camping tradition, they can also harm the environment.
-Consider using a camp stove for cooking and stargazing instead of a fire. ** ** If fires are allowed, use established fire rings, keep them small, and only burn small sticks.
-Always fully extinguish the fire before leaving, and never bring firewood from home to avoid introducing pests.
+Consider using a camp stove for cooking and stargazing instead of a fire. \*\* \*\* If fires are allowed, use established fire rings, keep them small, and only burn small sticks.
+Always fully extinguish the fire before leaving, and never bring firewood from home to avoid introducing pestsand non-native species to the environment.

 ###### LNT Principle \#6: Respect Wildlife

 This principle is especially near and dear to our hearts.
-Respect Oregon’s wildlife by observing animals from a distance and never attempt to touch or interact with them.
-If you see wildlife (like baby seal pups), please appreciate it from afar and do not attempt to touch or interact with them — it is after all, their home.
+Respect Oregon’s wildlife by observing animals (like baby seal pups) from a distance and never attempt to touch or interact with them — it is after all, their home.
 Avoid feeding wildlife, as it disrupts their natural behavior and can endanger them.
 Store food securely to prevent animals from becoming dependent on human food, and keep pets under control to protect both wildlife and your pet.

 ###### LNT Principle \#7: Be Considerate of Other Visitors